WHERE I PLAY

 One of my very favorite things is to get on or near a Campus to sing.
 Sometimes a Chapel Service affords a great way for me to contribute to a Student gathering.
 Other times I’ve sung and sometimes even spoken in classroom situations.
 I’m absolutely committed to being as much an encouragement as I can be to young people who are wanting to express themselves artistically whether in or out of Church … or, as I cheer them onto do, both!

-Also, over the past couple years, I’ve developed a new and unexpected enthusiasm: performing in concert with a choir.
+Also, over the past couple years, I have a great option I’ve never had before: performing in concert with a choir.
 To make a long story short, that began in December 2014 at Judson University where I collaborated with Dr. Warren Anderson in presenting a Christmastide Concert with a choir and orchestra.
 We had so much fun, we did a second evening (with choir only) with a different set list the last weekend of September 2016.
-As I write this, we’re in the production stages to release the recordings from the second evening as a new album!
-So, I have choir arrangements/charts for some of my Christmas songs as well as “regular” material.
+That resulted in my album Live at Judson University.
+So according, I have choir arrangements/charts for some of my Christmas songs as well as some of my “regular” material.
 I would love to collaborate with a choir … whether in Church or on Campus!

 Ah, “food gigs”.
 A food gig is, obviously, defined as any situation where food is consumed before or after I’ll be singing.
 Banquets, backyard barbecues, picnics, celebratory dinners, etc. Notice that I didn’t write “food is consumed while I’ll be singing”.
 Although I’ve certainly done some of that in the past, it’s not too effective or much fun for anyone involved.
 It’s nearly impossible to get people to listen when, by definition. they’re otherwise occupied.
 So I avoid specific “sing while folks eat” situations and respectfully ask that we plan things so I’m not background music.
 I’m confident I can add something good to an event where food is served but I shy away from competing against cheesecake for an audience’s attention … I’ve lost that battle more than I’ve won it.